aurelia/site-generator/lib/app/docs/api/dependency-injection/index.md

-* `autoRegisterAll(fns: any): void` - Registers an array of types (constructor functions) by inspecting their registration annotations.
+* `autoRegisterAll(fns: ): void` - Registers an array of types (constructor functions) by inspecting their registration annotations.
 If none are found, then the default singleton registration is used.
-  * `fns: any` - The constructor function to use when the dependency needs to be instantiated.
+  * `fns: ` - The constructor function to use when the dependency needs to be instantiated.